 In the opportunity forecasting method, you can decide based on the likelihood of sales completion and identify the stage where your sales process does not perform up to the standard.

 Looking at this method from a real-world perspective, you would analyze at which stage the sale of a product fails.
 For example, if you find out that you lose most sales at the negotiation stage, you would probably want to have a look at your strategy or skills in that area and make improvements from there.

-This method has some drawbacks, such as its reliance on historical data and its failure to take the age or total time of a sale.
+This method has some drawbacks, such as its reliance on historical data and its failure to consider the total time of a sale.

-Compared to the opportunity stage method, the sales cycle forecasting method is based on the time it takes to close a sale.
-The time it takes from you initiate contact until a sale is final is most likely similar, if the product, person and customer are similar to each other too.
+The sales cycle forecasting method is based on the time it takes to close a sale.
+The time it takes for you to initiate contact until a sale is final is most likely similar, if the product and customer are similar to each other too.

 In other words, this method forecasts how long a specific sales cycle is (and thus how many products you can sell in a specific period) by looking at the length of your average sales cycle.
 The forecasting method is based on objective data, but it doesn’t account for the natural differences of each individual sale.

 If you’re up for the task, this method will give you the most accurate and usable sales forecasts and is by far the most reliable crystal ball you can get your hands on.

 This method of forecasting integrates multiple factors that influence sales volume.
 These factors include things like individual rep performance, average sales cycle length, and the probability of closing based on opportunity type.